tylerdave/OpenAPI-Tutorial/presentation/slides.md

 ## Exercise Instructions

-- Run the the betterapis application using the connexion implementation TODO: instructions in VM
+- Run the the betterapis application using the connexion implementation
+  - Activate virtualenv: `workon tutorial`
+  - Run app: `python -m betterapis`
 - Register two speakers and submit a talk for each one.
+  - Use HTTP POSTs via Postman, curl, et al.
-  Check the list of speakers and talks to make sure data was persisted.
+- Request speaker list to verify data persisted.

 ???